 Queen's Hall Arts (QHA) is the charitable company that manages the venue, Queen’s Hall Arts Centre, Hexham and provides an art service to a large part of rural Northumberland.

 The Queen’s Hall is a magnificent early Victorian building which faces Hexham Abbey (dating from 674AD).
 From its christening as an arts centre in 1983 until the hand over to the charitable organisation, Queens Hall Arts in 2001, the building was under local authority control.
-The building is shared with Hexham Library and Deli at Number.
-4, both tenants of Queens Hall Arts.
+The building is shared with Hexham Library and Deli at Queen's Hall, both tenants of Queens Hall Arts.

 Queen’s Hall Arts Centre boasts a 350-seat theatre and two galleries all managed by Queens Hall Arts.